nterreri/thesis/report/main.md

 with generating synonyms.

-As mentioned in the discussion, the implementation of this concrete class was done with the help of the Gensim library (Řehůřek, 2014; Řehůřek and Sojka, 2010;
+As mentioned in the discussion, the implementation of this concrete class was done with the help of the Gensim library (Rehurek, 2014; Rehurek and Sojka, 2010;
   McCormick, 2016a).
 The reader is redirected to the discussion of alternatives in Chapter 2.